Ball pythons come from west and central Africa.

 Snakes are able to breathe underwater much longer than humans, because they have a low ectothermic metabolism.
 But you should not mistake this long time spent underwater for breathing underwater.

 Ball pythons are still land animals, which means they are unable to breathe underwater.
-Just like humans, snakes have a set of lungs and require oxygen to breathe.
+Do snakes have lungs?
+Yes, they do.
+Most have one lung and require oxygen to breathe.
+But pythons have two lungs just like humans.

 Do Ball Pythons Like To Swim: Final Thoughts